 What Features Do You Need For a Child?

-Kids need a simplistic machine that is easy to use without compromising safety.
-If you gave a child a computerized sewing machine, you’ll probably find that these models are simply too complex for the average kid to learn.
+Kids need a simple machine that is easy to use and reliable without compromising safety.
+If you gave a child a computerized sewing machine, you’ll probably find that these models are simply too complex and overwhelming for the average child to learn.

-You want a machine that allows a child to easily develop their sewing skills without overwhelming them.
+You want a machine that allows a child to easily develop their skills without overwhelming them.

 A few key areas to consider are:

 - Feet: The feet of a sewing machine will either snap on or attach with a screw.
-For kids, you want feet that attach so that the feet stay in place.
+For kids, you want feet that attach with a screw so that the feet stay in place.
 Many kids have sewn through their own clothing or fingers because of snap off feet.

 - Speed: When using a push-button model, you’ll want a machine that has a consistent speed.
 This will allow for garments to be made with precision and won’t take away from the control that is lost when not using a pedal.

 - Weight: Depending on the child’s age and size, the weight of the machine is a major consideration.
 Dropping a 15 pound machine on his or her foot will cause far more damage than dropping a 5 pound machine.